enyo/iris/README.md

 }
 ```

+The builder will now rebuild your client library every time either your protocol
+buffer messages or your services (only if you specify `servicesDirectory`) change.

 See the [standalone library](#standalone-library) section for more information
 on how to setup your `build.dart` file to create a standalone library that can
 be distributed separately.